-- Do not use playgrounds, including water playgrounds, located within local, state, or national parks.
-All local playgrounds remain closed. - Using playgrounds might lead to the spread of COVID-19 because: - They are often crowded and could easily exceed recommended guidance for gatherings. - It can be challenging to keep surfaces clean and disinfected. - The virus can spread when young children touch contaminated equipment and then touch their hands to their eyes, nose, or mouth.
+- Use playgrounds at your own risk, including water playgrounds, located within local, state, or national parks.
+All local playgrounds are opened are posted and can be used at own risk. - Using playgrounds might lead to the spread of COVID-19 because: - They are often crowded and could easily exceed recommended guidance for gatherings. - Playground surfaces and equipment are NOT cleaned or sanitized. - The virus can spread when young children touch contaminated equipment and then touch their hands to their eyes, nose, or mouth.